damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 The problem is that even at 20Gbps a full restore takes 2 days.
 Of course many times you need to restore only part of the files (uploads).
 And most of the time it won't contain 480TB (we'll start at about 100TB).
-They question is if we can accept this worst case scenario for GitLab.com.
+The question is if we can accept this worst case scenario for GitLab.com.

 An alternative would be to use multiple controllers.
 But you can't aggregate ZFS pools over multiple servers.